Vowels are sounds that we make when the air from our lungs can flow freely out of our mouth.

 (Vowel letters in Italian)

 How do the Italian vowels work?
 How many are there?
-Read on to answer these and other questions in this ultimate guide to the vowels in Italian!
+Read on to find the answer to these and other questions in this ultimate guide to the vowels in Italian!

 There are 5 vowel letters (graphemes) in Italian, and 7 vowel sounds (phonemes).

-The letters are: A, E, I, O and U. Unlike English, they represent pure sounds.
+The letters are: A, E, I, O and U. Unlike English, they are pure sounds.
 They are not diphthongs.

 A, E, I, O, U